 Plan your Excursion

-An excursion to the Royal Botanic Gardens Melbourne and Royal Botanic Gardens Cranbourne is an excellent opportunity for students of all ages to further their understanding of environmental and related issues in a safe and stimulating outdoor setting.
+An excursion to the Melbourne and Cranbourne Gardens is an excellent opportunity for students of all ages to further their understanding of environmental and related issues in a safe and stimulating outdoor setting.

-The Royal Botanic Gardens’ Education Service develops adaptive, strategic curriculum based programs to assist teachers and provide an enjoyable and valuable learning experience for students from kindergarten to university.
+Royal Botanic Gardens Victoria's Education Service develops adaptive, strategic curriculum based programs to assist teachers and provide an enjoyable and valuable learning experience for students from kindergarten to university.

-Each education program is designed to support teachers in achieving AusVELS, and is led by a Royal Botanic Gardens Education Officer.
+Each education program is designed to support teachers in achieving the Victorian Curriculum, and is led by a Royal Botanic Gardens Victoria Learning Facilitator.

-Programs can run in the morning and/or the afternoon generally starting at 10.15am and 12.30 pm.
-Most preschools and primary schools come for the day with guided education programs often supplemented by self led opportunities or extra-curricular activities such as a tour on the Garden Explorer.
+Programs can run in the morning and/or the afternoon generally starting at 10.15am and 12.45pm.
+Most preschools and primary schools come for the day with guided education programs often supplemented by self led opportunities.

-- Cranbourne - excursion pre-visit information (MS Word - 1.2 MB)
+- Cranbourne - excursion pre-visit information (MS Word - 101 kB)

 - Risk Assessment for Schools visiting RBG Cranbourne (PDF - 117 kB)

-- Melbourne Access for all abilities (MS Word - 45 kB)
+- Melbourne Inclusion and Access Guide (MS Word - 238 kB)